-Approve Project for Pool Infill Renovation, Freer Hall, Urbana north addition space, including infill of the existing swimming pool area in Freer Hall to develop needed spaces that directly support the long-range vision for the Department of Kinesiology and Community Health and the College of Applied Health Sciences at Urbana-Champaign.
+Approve Project for Pool Infill Renovation, Freer Hall, Urbana

+(17) The College of Applied Health Sciences proposes to renovate the 1968 north addition space, including infill of the existing swimming pool area, in Freer Hall to develop needed spaces that directly support the long-range vision for the Department of Kinesiology and Community Health and the College of Applied Health Sciences at Urbana-Champaign.
 The \$14.0 million proposed renovation project will provide approximately 19,780 gross square foot of research, teaching, office, and administrative spaces, as well as accessibility compliance with Americans with Disability Act and associated site work at Freer Hall.

-Accordingly, the Chancellor, University of Illinois at Urbana-Champaign, and the Vice President, University of Illinois with the concurrence of the appropriate administrative officers recommends that the Freer Hall Pool Infill Renovation be approved with a budget of \$14.0 million.
+Accordingly, the chancellor, University of Illinois at Urbana-Champaign, and vice president, University of Illinois, with the concurrence of the appropriate administrative officers, recommends that the Freer Hall pool infill renovation be approved with a budget of \$14.0 million.